-EDITING KNOBS & FADERS
+EDITING KNOBS, FADERS AND EXPRESSION PEDAL

-The knobs and faders on the MPD26 can be set to transmit Control Change or Aftertouch information.
+The knobs, faders and expression pedal input on the MPD32 can be set to transmit Control Change or Aftertouch information.
 In addition, the endless knobs may also be assigned as an Increment/Decrement function.
-The default operation of knobs and faders is to transmit Control Change information.
+The default operation of knobs, faders and expression pedal input is to transmit Control Change information.